greylabel/dotfiles/README.md

 eval "$(ssh-agent -s)"
 ```

-Modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
+Modify the `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
 ```bash
 IgnoreUnknown AddKeysToAgent,UseRoaming,UseKeychain